-- Do not allow another vehicle to force you off the road; drive to a busy location to get away from a dangerous driving situation.
+- Do not allow another vehicle to force you off the road.
+Instead, drive to a busy location to get away from a dangerous driving situation.

-- Use the security officer escort service when walking to your car.
+- Use the security walk service when walking to your car or on-campus apartment.

-- Walk in groups.
+- Walk in groups and walk confidently.
 Do not walk alone.

-- At night, place all office equipment and personal property in a locked desk or cabinet.
+- At night, place personal property in a locked desk, cabinet, or locker.

 - Store money in a cash box and keep it in a locked cabinet.

-- Immediately report suspicious individuals to Campus Security.
+- Immediately report any suspicious individuals, packages, or unattended belongings to Campus Security.

-Southwestern's crime prevention program increases awareness and campus safety through the dissemination of materials and presentations geared towards reducing criminal opportunity.
+Southwestern's crime prevention program increases awareness and campus safety through the dissemination of materials and presentations geared toward reducing criminal opportunities.
 A variety of programs are utilized to encourage security-conscious behavior: